-Like whole plant, full spectrum CBD covers full range of cannabinoids, terpenes and flavonoids, but without the waxes, oils and additional fibrous substances.
-This makes full spectrum CBD a smoother and easier to vipe.
-Full spectrum CBD usually causes more sedation in my experience than CBD isolate oil.
+Like the whole plant, full-spectrum CBD covers the full range of cannabinoids, terpenes, and flavonoids, but without the waxes, oils, and additional fibrous substances.
+This makes full-spectrum CBD smoother and easier to vape.
+Full-spectrum CBD usually causes more sedation in my experience than CBD isolate oil.
 This is due to additional cannabinoids, including very low levels of THC, CBN, and various terpenes that are present in the full-spectrum formulations other than CBD alone.

-Broad spectrum CBD means that it retains the additional cannabinoids, terpenes and flavonoids in full spectrum, whilst removing all traces of THC.
+Broad-spectrum CBD means that it retains the additional cannabinoids, terpenes, and flavonoids in full-spectrum, whilst removing all traces of THC.
 That makes it the safest choice.
-Some people even react to the trace amount of THC so this kind of products is for them.
-Also, broad spectrum CBD don’t interfere with drug tests.
+Some people even react to the trace amount of THC, so this kind of product is for them.
+Also, broad-spectrum CBD doesn’t interfere with drug tests.

 Ways to take CBD

-There are several different ways that you may try CBD.
+There are several ways that you may try CBD.
 Each of these solutions has a specific effect to help you with various conditions.

 When it comes to CBD, the oral bioavailability is much lower than its sublingual and vaporized forms.
 Vaping CBD seems to be the least effective form of CBD.
 CBD sprays are usually the weakest concentration compared to other forms of CBD.

 Sublingual Tinctures, concentrates, soft gels, gems

 Oral products such as our soft gels, tinctures, and gems have a systemic effect, meaning they work on your whole body.
-Many customers start with 25mg soft gel capsule and slowly increase in 25mg increments until finding their ideal dosage.
+Many customers start with 25 mg soft gel capsules and slowly increase in 25 mg increments until finding their ideal dosage.
 Capsules are ideal for keeping track of your daily dosage.
 Also, you can just add the CBD capsules to your nootropic stack.